Becky’s Kitchen at the Mary C. is one of the coolest kitchens around

 Lunch and Learn

-Lunch and Learn classes are on Thursdays and Fridays and are facilitated by Hiers or another local chef.
+Lunch and Learn classes are on Thursdays and Fridays and are facilitated by Hiers or another Coast chef.

 Programs vary

-Other cooking classes, most often held in the evening, vary by season but just in October included Ghouls Night Out Dinner, Foraging with the Pascagoula River Audubon Center and Everything Chocolate, a Willy Wonka Inspired Dinner.
+Other cooking classes, most often held in the evening, vary by season.
+The October schedule includes Foraging with the Pascagoula River Audubon Center and Everything Chocolate, a Willy Wonka-inspired dinner.

-Past classes have included demos by Chef Kristian Wade, the executive chef at the Beau Rivage Resort and Casino, Malcolm White, the executive director of Mississippi Arts Commission, Chef James Balster, executive sous chef at the Beau Rivage Resort and Casino, Chef Alex Perry of Vestige in Ocean Springs, cookbook author Susan Puckett, Chef Joe Friel who once cooked at 21 in New York, one of the most well-known restaurants in the world, not to mention a small bevy of home cooks and enthusiasts.
+Past classes have included demos by Kristian Wade, executive chef at Beau Rivage Resort and Casino; Malcolm White, executive director of the Mississippi Arts Commission; James Balster, executive sous chef at the Beau; chef Alex Perry of Vestige in Ocean Springs; cookbook author Susan Puckett; chef Joe Friel, who once cooked at 21 in New York, one of the most well-known restaurants in the world; and home cooks and enthusiasts.

 Pay a visit